lsdev/LiteStep/docs/readme.txt

   - All currently loaded modules and their versions
   - Theme name and version (if applicable)
   - Your contact information (email address)
-  - A complete description of the issueand if possible a step-by-step procedure to reproduce the bug.
+  - A complete description of the issue and if possible a step-by-step procedure to reproduce the bug.
 If we can not reproduce the bug, we will not be able to fix it!
 So, please do your best to help us help you.
 Thanks!